 Manual testing is not replaced by automation testing.
 You can’t automate everything, no matter how useful your automated tests are.
 Manual tests are good in software development because they can be used in situations where automation isn’t possible.

-41) What is Quality Assurance and what are the different activities involved in Quality assurance?
+41) What is Quality Assurance, and what are the different activities involved in Quality Assurance?

-42) Do you know, what is the difference between Validation and Verification?
+42) Do you know what the difference is between Validation and Verification?

-Verification – It is a technique, in which documents, design, code, and the program are checked to ensure the requirements are fulfilled or not.
-Here testing is accomplished without executing the code.
+Verification – It is a technique in which documents, design, code, and the program are checked to ensure the requirements are fulfilled or not.
+Here, testing is accomplished without executing the code.
 The verification process especially includes activities like reviews and inspections.

 43) What is SDLC?

 SDLC stands for Software Development Life Cycle.
-It guides all the activities performed during software development like requirement gathering, requirement analysis, designing, coding or implementation, testing, deployment, and maintenance.
+It guides all the activities performed during software development, like requirement gathering, requirement analysis, designing, coding or implementation, testing, deployment, and maintenance.

 44) What are the different types of testing?